AccelByte/accelbyte-unreal-sdk-plugin/Documentation/introduction.md

 ### Namespace

 Namespace is like AppId in Steam, ProductId in GOG, GameId in GameSparks, TitleId in PlayFab.
-Since namespace can be many things, let's just call it game ID.
+Since namespace can be many things, just think of it like game ID or publisher ID.

-### `UserId` vs `LoginId` vs `Username` vs `Email`
+### `UserId` vs `LoginId` vs `Username`

-`LoginId` is like username, this can be email or phone, though phone is actually unused.
-Note that in the future, `LoginId` will be renamed to `Username`, because people are familiar with `Username` so it will be less confusing. `UserId` is the user unique ID.
+The backend call it `LoginId`, but in here it's called username.
+It can be email address or phone number. `UserId` is the user unique ID.

 ### AccelByte IAM

-The AccelByte IAM is an identity provider, user management, and access management for online video games, so game studios and game publisher publishers can have their own IAM service.
+The AccelByte IAM is an identity and access management service for online video games.

 It is written in Go.